Tribb/3x-youtube-jb-launchers-/README.md

 ABC for Lapse kernel exploit

 if I missed anyone please raise an issue

 NOTE Cheats are only supported up to 7.61 because as of today no ps5debug for higher firmwares

+**Large files cant be uploaded to git but are included in the release

 ![ps4-screen](https://github.com/user-attachments/assets/0dfbd0e7-c4c4-4950-a22e-d89a4c071e8f)